Tan Chay Yan

 Tan was noted in Malayan history as the first man to plant rubber on a commercial basis, after he was introduced to rubber planting by Henry Nicholas Ridley.
 Subsequently, Tan started a 22 acre rubber estate at Bukit Lintang.
 He then ventured his rubber plantation business into Sri Lanka.
 According to his family, Tan's rubber plantation still belonged to the family.

 As a philanthropist, Tan also gave $15,000 towards the setting up of a medical college in Singapore.
 The donation went towards the construction of the Tan Teck Guan Building, which Tan named in memory of his late father.
-Tan also served as a Municipal Councillor and a Trustee of the Cheng Hoon Teng Temple.
+Tan was also appointed as a Justice of the Peace at age 24, and served on the Malacca Municipal Commission.
+He also served as a Trustee of the Cheng Hoon Teng Temple.

-There is a variety of orchid named Vanda Tan Chay Yan, according to one of the Peranakan Cina Melaka's annual dinner souvenir books, but there is no record of who named it such.
-The Vanda Tan Chay Yan was named by his son Robert Tan Hoon Siang who personally developed the hybrid.
-A road in Melaka was also named after him in view of his contributions to the country's revenue.

 Tan died of malaria at the age of 46.
 A relative believed he could have caught it as he often spent the long hours spent at the rubber plantations.
-Tan left behind his wife, Chua Wan Neo, a tenth generation Nyonya, six daughters and a son.
+Tan left behind his wife, Chua Wan Neo, a tenth generation Nyonya and a descendant of Malaccan Kapitan Chua Su Cheong, six daughters and a son.

-For memorizing his contributions, there is a road called Chay Yan Street as named after him in Tiong Bahru, Singapore.
+In view of his contributions, Tan has been memorialised via a variety of ways.
+The Papilionanda (originally Vanda) Tan Chay Yan, a hybrid bred by Tan's son Robert Tan Hoon Siang is named after him.
+A road in Melaka and Singapore was also named after him; in Singapore, Chay Yan Street can be found in Tiong Bahru.